EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Follow the instructions on the task to stop the service on the target machine.
+Use the command provided on the task to stop the service on the target machine.

 ```
 C:\Program Files (x86)\IObit\Advanced SystemCare>sc stop AdvancedSystemCareService9